Roger Ruskin Spear

-Roger Ruskin Spear (born 29 June 1943 in Hammersmith, London) is an English sculptor, multimedia artist and multi-instrumentalist who was a member of the Bonzo Dog Doo-Dah Band.
+Roger Ruskin Spear (born 29 June 1943) is an English sculptor, multimedia artist and multi-instrumentalist who was a member of the Bonzo Dog Doo-Dah Band.

 Early life

-Spear was born in Hammersmith as the son of the satirical artist and lecturer Ruskin Spear (1911-1990).
+Spear was born in Hammersmith, London, as the son of the satirical artist and lecturer Ruskin Spear (1911–1990).
 He grew up in Chiswick before attending Ealing Technical College and School of Art.

 Career

 Bonzo Dog Doo-Dah Band

 After Spear dissolved his jazz band New Jungle Orchestra at the end of 1964, he joined the Bonzo Dog Doo-Dah Band.
 He wrote such songs as "Shirt", "Tubas in the Moonlight" and "Trouser Press".
-He is known for his robot creations, and the theremin part in "Noises for the Leg", amongst other tunes.
+He is known for his robot creations and the theremin part in "Noises for the Leg", amongst other tunes.

 Later works

 After the Bonzos parted company, Spear was a member of the short-lived band biGGrunt, with Vivian Stanshall.
 He also toured with his solo show "Roger Ruskin Spear and his Giant Kinetic Wardrobe" (a.k.a.
 "Giant Orchestral Wardrobe").
 In 1979 Spear formed Tatty Ollity with Dave Glasson (a former member of Bob Kerr's Whoopee Band), Sam Spoons and Dave Knight.
 The band released a single, "Punktuation", on Rough Trade.
 In 1982 Spear took part in The Cut Price Comedy Show, a weekly confection of corny sketches and ironic end-of-the-pier jokes.
 Produced by ITV region TSW and screened on the then-new Channel 4, it ran for ten programmes and was then dropped.

 In 1985 Spear and Dave Glasson formed the Slightly Dangerous Brothers, producing a single, "Let's Talk Basic", with a video featuring some of Spear's robot creations.
 In 1991 Spear played saxophone in Vivian Stanshall's show Rawlinson Dog Ends at the Bloomsbury Theatre, London.
 Spear had also played on Stanshall's album Teddy Boys Don't Knit (1981 Charisma CAS 1153).

 Spear appeared on albums such as Go Man Gorman (1977), a solo outing for John Gorman of the Scaffold.
 He was also a member and co-founder of Bill Posters Will Be Band.

 Until 2014, Spear performed regularly with Three Bonzos and a Piano, which is made up of Rod Slater and Sam Spoons, both former members of the Bonzo Dog Band, together with Dave Glasson on piano and, often, Andy Roberts – formerly of the Liverpool Scene and the Scaffold – on guitar.

-Spear later played with an amalgamation of Bill Posters and Bonzo musicians called BonzoBills, involving Sam Spoons, Biff Harrison, Dave Glasson, Megs Etherington, Chris Lowe and Jim Heath (a former member of Harry Strutters Hot Rhythm Orchestra).
+Spear later played with an amalgamation of Bill Posters and Bonzo musicians called BonzoBills, involving Sam Spoons, Biff Harrison, Dave Glasson, Megs Etherington, Chris Lowe and Jim Heath (a former member of Harry Strutter's Hot Rhythm Orchestra).

 In addition to his musical activities, Spear taught 3D design part-time at the Chelsea College of Art.
+One of his students was Mick Jones, later the co-founder and lead guitarist of punk rock band the Clash.